opendatahub-io/architecture-decision-records/service-mesh/ODH-ADR-OSSM-0001-authorino-deployment-strategy.md

 ## What

-In order to leverage [Authorino](https://github.com/Kuadrant/authorino) as [external authorization provider in Service Mesh](https://istio.io/latest/docs/tasks/security/authorization/authz-custom/) there is a need to install Authorino's [Operator](https://github.com/kuadrant/authorino-operator) which will be responsible for managing authorization service (Authorino instance).
-Instead of using OLM and OperatorHub we can embedded this process into OpenDataHub operator.
+To integrate [Authorino](https://github.com/Kuadrant/authorino) as an [external authorization provider in Service Mesh](https://istio.io/latest/docs/tasks/security/authorization/authz-custom/), it is necessary to install its [Operator](https://github.com/kuadrant/authorino-operator).
+This operator manages the Authorino instance, providing authorization services.
+Instead of deploying it via OLM and OperatorHub, embedding this process within the OpenDataHub operator is proposed.

 ## Why

-To simplify installation process of Authorino.
-Adding yet another manual installation step can be problematic for a few reasons:
+The goal is to streamline the installation of Authorino for the following reasons:

-  * there needs to be another pre-requisite check which can lead to OpenDataHub Operator reconcile failures
+  * Avoiding additional pre-requisite checks that could lead to OpenDataHub Operator reconcile failures.
-    * user might not be aware of the need for this component and surprised by seeing an error when they simply try to configure DSCI/DSC
-  * asking a user to install a component which is for interal use is uncessary and confusing
+  * Reducing user confusion by eliminating the need to manually install a component primarily for internal use.
-  * it allows us to handle productized images seamlessly
+  * Facilitating seamless management of productized images.

 ## Goals

-* Simplify installation and configuration process of Service Mesh pre-requisites.
+* Enhance the user experience by simplifying the installation and configuration of Service Mesh pre-requisites.

 ## Non-Goals

-* Changing distribution, artifacts and installation process for the upstream Kuadrant/Authorino operator.
+* Altering the distribution, artifacts, or installation processes for the upstream Kuadrant/Authorino operator.

 ## How

-  * Part of OpenDataHub deployment automation process
+  * Embedding Authorino Controller deployment within the OpenDataHub deployment automation.
-     * bundling tagged manifests in the OpenDataHub Operator image (e.g. [`https://github.com/Kuadrant/authorino-operator/tree/v0.10.0/config`](https://github.com/Kuadrant/authorino-operator/tree/v0.10.0/config))
+     * Incorporating specific tagged manifests from the Authorino Operator repository (e.g., [`v0.10.0/config`](https://github.com/Kuadrant/authorino-operator/tree/v0.10.0/config)) into the OpenDataHub Operator image.
+Bundling mechanism is already [in place](https://github.com/opendatahub-io/opendatahub-operator/blob/incubation/get_all_manifests.sh) and in use by other controllers/operators.
-     * applying them as part of DSCI setup
+     * Automatically applying these manifests during the DSCI setup process.

 ## Open Questions